WELCOME TO FARIBAULT SCHOOLS HEALTH SERVICES

 SPECIFIC VACCINE REQUIREMENTS

-To see all vaccine-specific requirements for each grade and complete details on the immunization requirements for students in early childhood programs through 12th grade, see "Are your kids ready for school?" immunization charts through links to the right.
+To see all vaccine-specific requirements for each grade and complete details on the immunization requirements for students in early childhood programs through 12th grade.
+See "Are your kids ready for school?" immunization charts

 NEW IMMUNIZATIONS?
 LET US KNOW